schemaanalyst/schemaanalyst/README.md

 ---

 ### Help Menu <a name="help"></a>
+SchemaAnalyst uses a command line interface with a variety of execution options.
+Two primary commands are included: `mutation` for [Mutation Analysis](#mutation-analysis), and `generation` for [Test Data Generation](#test-data-generation).
+Note that one of these two commands *must* be chosen, and their syntax is discussed later on.

-You are able to print the help menu at any time with the `--help`, or `-h` command of the `Go` class within the `java org.schemaanalyst.util` package as follows:
+You are also able to print the help menu at any time with the `--help`, or `-h` command of the `Go` class within the `java org.schemaanalyst.util` package as follows:

 `java org.schemaanalyst.util.Go -h`